knsy/orchid-pi/README.md

 Side-eventuallys: Web interface for tracking any faults/emergencies(i.e. pump broke), camera feed to see general state of orchids/system, redundancies(multiple pumps to vary flow rates to different orchids and a fallback if one breaks)

+## Install

+-add setupOrchid.sh to the root crontab. setupOrchid.sh initializes the pins and this requires su access.

+-add orchid.sh to the user crontab. orchid.sh does all the relay switching.